LingjieFan/Container/README.md

 };
 ```

-and using a C function to expose its IObject interface
+And a C function is used to expose its IObject interface

 ```C
 IObject* NewClass_GetIObject(NewClass* this)